The Garden, a fertile ground for the seed of fateweaving

 During those days I ended up being subjected to a mystical experience that was not really undergone voluntarily, and to which origin it belonged is open to the fantasy of the reader.
 During this experience I saw a vision of crawling through a tightly knit net of threads, only to fall out the other side where a tall white fountain stood.
 It deeply puzzled me and I could not yet intuit its meaning, which will become relevant later in the story.

 The day after, I felt I needed to ask my wife for a divorce, a ritual that would allow me to process these feelings and fulfil the prophecy in my poem.
 She agreed, and we met at the lake.
 We talked for a long time about our internal processes.
-It was again quite beautiful.
-It became clear that this interaction was quite symbolic for the patterns we usually end up in.
+It was again quite beautiful and it became clear that this interaction was quite symbolic for the patterns we usually end up in.
 But the beauty this time lay in us understanding every step of the way.

 Then we staged another ritual.
 I picked up a big stone and declared that I was the stone.
-Then I asked her to throw it into the lake to fulfil the prophecy.
+Then I asked her to cast it into the lake to fulfil the prophecy.
 When the stone dropped into the lake, a powerful energy came over me.
 I felt again that something had been lifted.
 Then we changed the last line in the poem from:

 Thanks for leaving me, for I have found you once more my love.